stanwood/handbook/README.md

 The new handle will only be usable after registration.

 ### 3. Github and Gitlab
-Add private GitHub handle to teams
+Add private GitHub.com and gitlab.com handle to teams if handle already exists.

 https://github.com/orgs/stanwood/teams

+**ToDo Wookie**
+If you have no account there, create new account and send your username to your lead

 ### 4. Toggl